 UK construction activity growth improved sharply in September as output rose at the fastest pace in seven months, led by residential building, prompting firms to add jobs the strongest pace in three months.
 The headline seasonally adjusted Markit/CIPS UK Construction Purchasing Managers' Index climbed to 59.9 from 57.3 in August, Markit Economics and the CIPS said Friday.

-Business confidence from France and house prices from the U.K. are due on Thursday, headlining a light day for the European economic news.
+Producer prices from euro area and construction Purchasing Managers' survey from the U.K. are due on Friday, headlining a light day for the European economic news.

 The average of household spending in Japan jumped 2.9 percent on year in August, the Ministry of Internal Affairs and Communications said on Friday - standing at 291,156 yen.

 That topped forecasts for an increase of 0.3 percent following the 0.2 percent annual contraction in July.

 South Korea posted a current account surplus of $8.46 billion in August, the Bank of Korea said on Friday - down from $10.11 billion in July.

 The goods account surplus narrowed to $8.97 billion, compared to $10.05 billion in July.

 The services account deficit shrank to $1.34 billion, down from...

 The dollar weakened against all of its major competitors Thursday, but has pared its losses in the afternoon and is now nearing unchanged levels.
 Economic data proved disappointing today, with a drop in the ISM manufacturing index and a larger than expected increase in weekly jobless claims.

 Partly reflecting concerns about the global economy and customer confidence, the Institute for Supply Management released a report on Thursday showing that its reading on activity in the U.S. manufacturing sector fell to a two-year low in September.